khimo/khimo.github.io/bli-guides/_ideas/control-external-projectors.md

 1. Open the BeoLiving Intelligence admin panel.
 2. Go to the **Macro** tab.
 3. Create a new Macro.
-4. Add the trigger for this macro, which will be the **STATE_UPDATE** event of the renderer you want to tie to the external projector:
+4. Add the trigger for this macro, which will be the **STATE_UPDATE** event of the device you want to tie to the external projector:
    - Select the **RENDERER** resource type
-   - Choose your target renderer (e.g., your TV or media player)
+   - Choose your target device (e.g., your TV or media player)
    - Select the **STATE_UPDATE** event
 5. Click the **Convert to code** button in the commands table.
 6. Copy the entire code from "The Macro Lua Code" section below.